Last Updated on

 The first thing you need to consider is the number of devices you want to connect to your switch.
 If you have a very few devices, then a 5-port switch will be perfect for you.

-On the other hand, if you have a lot of users in your house, and they all want to be connected, then you should probably go for a 16-port switch.
+On the other hand, if you have a lot of users in your house and they all want to be connected at the same time, then you should probably go for a 16-port switch.

 Going beyond 16-port switches is a little too much, at least for home networking.

 Managed and unmanaged are the 2 common types among switches, and people often have no idea what are these 2 terms, and what actually makes a managed switch different from an unmanaged one?

 Generally speaking, unmanaged switches come pre-configured from the factory and you can't make any changes in those configurations.
 They don't require any setup, all you need to do is just plug and play.